-Between May 2011 and August 2011, the U.S. economy and the financial markets began to experience volatility, which impacted the market value of our comparable public companies, although we experienced significant revenue growth, generating \$40.2 million for the quarter ended July 31, 2011 compared to \$17.8 million for the quarter ended July 31, 2010.
+Between May 2011 and August 2011, the U.S. economy and the financial markets began to experience volatility, which impacted the market value of our comparable companies, although we experienced significant revenue growth, generating \$40.2 million for the quarter ended July 31, 2011 compared to \$17.8 million for the quarter ended July 31, 2010.
 On August 1, 2011, we announced the hiring of a CEO along with the achievement of several key financial metrics for fiscal 2011.
 In addition, we increased our financial forecast for fiscal 2012 and 2013 due to the continued growth in our revenue.
-In light of our recent performance, market conditions, and recent changes in management, a contemporaneous third-party valuation determined the fair value of our common stock based on the income approach was \$10.77 per share as of August 31, 2011.
+In light of our recent performance, market conditions, and recent changes in management, a contemporaneous third-party valuation determined the fair value of our common stock to be \$10.77 per share as of August 31, 2011.
 The valuation used a 50% weighting of the OPM under a merger and acquisition scenario and 50% weighting of the PWERM under an initial public offering scenario.
 The discount rate applied to our cash flows was 25%, and our enterprise value reflected a non-marketability discount of 10%.
-The decrease in the discount rate to our cash flows from 30% represents a reduction in our inherent risk in financial forecasting as a result of continuing to demonstrate our ability to meet or exceed our financial forecasts.
-We decreased our non-marketability discount from 20% to 10% because during this time we began contemplating a potential liquidity event, and we could more reasonably estimate the form and timing of a potential liquidity event.
+The decrease in the discount rate to our cash flows from 30% represents a reduction in our inherent risk in financial forecasting as a result of continuing to demonstrate our ability to meet or exceed our financial forecasts and resulted in an increase in the fair value of our common stock of approximately \$0.50.
+We decreased our non-marketability discount from 20% to 10% because during this time we began contemplating a potential liquidity event and we could more reasonably estimate the form and timing of a potential liquidity event.
+This decrease in non-marketability discount resulted in an increase in the fair value of our common stock of approximately 6 our common stock of approximately \$0.51.

-For financial reporting purposes, we applied a straight-line methodology using the contemporaneous third-party valuations of \$7.84 per share as of April 30, 2011 and \$10.77 per share as of August 31, 2011 to determine the fair value of our common stock granted in June 2011.
-Using the benefit of hindsight, we determined that the straight-line methodology would provide the most reasonable conclusion for the valuation of our common stock on this interim date between valuations because we did not identify any single event or series of events that occurred during this interim period that would have caused a material change in fair value.
-Based on this methodology we assessed the fair value of our common stock for awards granted in June 2011 to be \$8.82 per share.
+For financial reporting purposes, we applied a straight-line calculation using the contemporaneous third-party valuations of \$7.84 per share as of April 30, 2011 and \$10.77 per share as of August 31, 2011 to determine the fair value of our common stock granted in June 2011.
+Using the benefit of hindsight, we determined that the straight-line calculation would provide the most reasonable conclusion for the valuation of our common stock on this interim date between valuations because we did not identify any single event or series of events that occurred during this interim period that would have caused a material change in fair value.
+Based on this calculation we assessed the fair value of our common stock for awards granted in June 2011 to be \$8.82 per share.